In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is

 People may seek self-verification in several ways.
 This may involve creating opportunities to be around people who are likely to verify their own self-views, displaying symbolic cues that make their identity clear, or actively seeking out feedback that’s consistent with their self-views.
 Selective recall can help with cherry-picking environmental clues that confirm their self-views are accurate.

-Because of self-verification, telling someone with low self-esteem how perfect and wonderful they are (or, as my ESL great-grandmother would have said, burfect-wonderful) probably isn’t going to go over well, because it’s so at odds with what they think of themselves for them to be able to accept.
+Because of self-verification, telling someone with low self-esteem how wonderful they are probably isn’t going to go over well; it may be too at odds with what they think of themselves for them to be able to accept.
 Someone with low self-esteem is actually more likely to prefer interacting with someone who provides negative appraisals.
 The same basic idea holds true in married relationships; people with negative self-views feel more committed to their partner when the partner’s appraisal matches their own self-views.

 Whether self-verification of negative views is good or bad depends on whether the view relates to something that’s changeable.
 If it relates to a permanent characteristic, self-verification can be adaptive.
 However, if a self-view is either inaccurate or related to something that can be changed, self-verification can hold the person back from making positive changes.

 This can be particularly problematic in abusive relationships.
 If someone has unrealistic negative self-views that are reinforced by an emotionally abusive partner, it can be even harder for them to find a sense of self-efficacy to be able to get out of the relationship.

 One study compared people with and without social anxiety, and those with social anxiety were more likely to rate positive feedback as being less accurate and negative feedback more accurate.
 They were also more comfortable receiving negative feedback.